etherlinkcom/docs/docs/network/fees.md

 \texttt{gas fee} = \texttt{minimum\_base\_fee\_per\_gas} * e ^{a * (\texttt{backlog} - \texttt{tolerance})}
 $$

-In other words, the gas price is the base fee times Euler's number to the power of the alpha scaling factor times the backlog in excess of the tolerance.
+In other words, the gas price is the base fee times the exponential function of the alpha scaling factor times the backlog in excess of the tolerance.

 ## Inclusion fee